apache/skywalking-website/docs/blog/2019-01-01-Understand-Trace.md

 Jan.
 1st, 2019

 # Background
-In modern microservices architecture, distributed tracing is being treated as a neccesary system.
-But how to use distributed tracing data, how to understand the trace data, are not very clear to some end users.
-In this blog, I am going to use some typical scenarios, help the new user to understand the trace, through the incoming new visualization features in SkyWalking 6.0.0 GA.
+Distributed tracing is a necessary part of modern microservices architecture, but how to understand or use distributed tracing data is unclear to some end users.
+This blog overviews typical distributed tracing use cases with new visualization features in SkyWalking v6.
+We hope new users will understand more through these examples.

 # Metric and topology
-Through trace data, you could have these two obvious and well knwon features, **metric** and **topology**.
+Trace data underpins in two well known analysis features: **metric** and **topology**

-**Metric** of each service, service instance, endpoint are able to be calculated by entry spans in trace, which represent each time access performance.
-So, you could have average response time, 99% response time, successful rate... indicators for the service, service instance, endpoint.
+**Metric** of each service, service instance, endpoint are derived from entry spans in trace.
+Metrics represent response time performance.
+So, you could have average response time, 99% response time, success rate, etc. These are broken down by service, service instance, endpoint.

-**Topology** is the most attractive feature, when people meet distributed tracing system, besides tracing itself.
-The reason people think the topology so important is that, in a distributed enviroment service relationships and dependencies are impossible known, even for the developer, designer or operate team.
-Like the following graph, it gives a clear view of 4 projects, kafka and two outside dependencies.
+**Topology** represents links between services and is distributed tracing's most attractive feature.
+Topologies allows all users to understand distributed service relationships and dependencies even when they are varied or complex.
+This is important as it brings a single view to all interested parties, regardless of if they are a developer, designer or operator.

+Here's an example topology of 4 projects, including Kafka and two outside dependencies.

 ![](../.vuepress/public/static/blog/2018-01-01-understand-trace/demo-spring.png)
 <p align="center">-Topology in SkyWalking optional UI, RocketBot-</p>

 # Trace
 In a distributed tracing system, we spend a lot of resources(CPU, Memory, Disk and Network) to generate, transport and persistent trace data.

-Then what are the typical scenarios of use trace data to diagnose system performance issue?
+Let's try to answer why we do this?
+What are the typical diagnosis and system performance questions we can answer with trace data?

-Because we dive in, from SkyWalking v6.0.0-GA, it includes two trace views.
+SkyWalking v6 includes two trace views:
-1. TreeMode.
-The first time provided.
+1. TreeMode: The first time provided.
 Help you easier to identify issues.
-1. ListMode.
-Tranditional view in long time, also usually seen in other tracing system, such as Zipkin.
+1. ListMode: Traditional view in long time, also usually seen in other tracing system, such as Zipkin.

 ## Error occurred
-In the trace view, the easiest part is locating the error, which may be caused by code exception or network.
-Go into the span detail, you will easier to find out.
+In the trace view, the easiest part is locating the error, possibly caused by a code exception or network fault.
+Both ListMode and TreeMode can identify errors, while the span detail screen provides details.
-No matter in ListMode or TreeMode.

 ![](../.vuepress/public/static/blog/2018-01-01-understand-trace/span-error.png)
 <p align="center">-ListMode error span-</p>